Nnadijoshuac/telegram-dlmm-bot/PLAN.md

 ### `/start`
 **Output:**
 ```
-👋 Welcome to the Saros DLMM Bot!
+🎉 Welcome to Saros Hackathon Bot!

-Use /help to see available commands.

-Features:
+Your gateway to advanced DeFi liquidity management on Solana! 🚀

+📋 Onboarding Dashboard:

+Step 1: Connect Wallet 🔗
+Set up your Solana wallet to start managing positions
+→ Use /wallet <your_address>

+Step 2: Create Pool 🏗️
-• View your liquidity positions
+View and manage your liquidity positions
-• Track portfolio analytics
-• Simulate rebalancing (demo)

-Note: This is a demo version with mock data.
+→ Use /positions to see your pools

+Step 3: Join Pool 📈
+Monitor analytics and track performance
+→ Use /analytics for live data

+Step 4: Learn More 📚
+Explore all available commands and features
+→ Use /help for the command center

+Ready to begin?
+Let's start your DeFi journey! 🌟
 ```

 ### `/help`
 **Output:**
 ```
-🤖 Available Commands:
+🤖 Saros Hackathon Bot - Command Center

+🏊 Pool Commands
-• /positions → View your LP positions
+• /positions → View your liquidity positions
-• /analytics → Portfolio analytics
+• /analytics → Check portfolio analytics and live data
-• /rebalance → Rebalance your LP bins (demo)
+• /rebalance → Simulate pool rebalancing (demo mode)

+ℹ️ Info Commands
+• /status → Check bot status and connection
-• /help → Show this menu
+• /help → Show this command center

-Note: This is a demo bot.
-Add your wallet address to see real data!
+🔧 Utility Commands
+• /wallet → Set or view your Solana wallet address
+• /start → Show the onboarding dashboard

+🚀 Powered by Saros DLMM | Hackathon Edition
 ```

 ### `/positions`